EolnMsuk/SkipCord-2/README.md

    python bot.py

 If the bot successfully starts, you should see log info in your console:
-   Bot is online as <YourBotNameHere>
+   Bot is online as YourBotNameHere and...

-Your bot will:
 - Connect to Discord
 - Launch Microsoft Edge for Selenium in the VIDEO URL designated by config
 - Begin enforcing camera rules and waiting for commands like !skip, !refresh, !start, !pause, etc.